NewsCrime

 Watch: Why the prosecutor's office said it dismissed Elwood Jones's case

-However, on Monday, the coroner's office announced a laboratory report indicated Nathan tested negative for Hepatitis B despite her autopsy saying she tested positive.
+However, on Monday, the coroner's office said a laboratory report indicated Nathan tested negative for Hepatitis B despite her autopsy saying she tested positive.

 We spoke with Coroner Lakshmi Kode Sammarco, who told us the prosecutor's office called on Dec.
 9 to ask if they had any DNA evidence connected to the Jones case.
 She said her administrator looked through the case file, which had since been digitized, and informed them there was no DNA evidence because the office did not have DNA capability at that time.

 When Pillich's announcement noted the previously reported autopsy information, Sammarco said she wanted to get familiar with the case and decided to review the reports and lab results.
-When they happened across the infectious disease laboratory results done by an outside lab, they found Nathan was actually listed as negative for Hepatitis B.
+When they happened across the infectious disease laboratory results done by an outside lab, they claimed to have found a document saying Nathan was actually listed as negative for Hepatitis B.

 Because of that, and a follow-up conversation with Nathan's son, she said a pathologist in the office reviewed the findings detailed in Nathan's autopsy report.